Network sales growth fires hope of Ericsson turnaround

 "With present visibility of customer demand, and with the current global economic development, (the) underlying business mix is expected to gradually shift towards more capacity projects during the second half of 2013," Ericsson CEO Hans Vestberg said.

-The results chime in with a turnaround at rival Nokia Siemens Networks.
+The results chime in with a turnaround at rival Nokia Siemens Networks NOKI.UL.
 The 50-50 joint-venture between Nokia and Siemens reported a strong increase in sales and profits for the fourth quarter.

 Ericsson has said it would cut 1,550 staff, mainly in networks, adding on Thursday it would keep a focus on costs.

-Rival Alcatel-Lucent is cutting around 5,000 jobs and exiting unprofitable markets to find 1.25 billion euros ($1.5 billion) in savings.
+Rival Alcatel-Lucent ALUA.PA is cutting around 5,000 jobs and exiting unprofitable markets to find 1.25 billion euros (946.7 million pounds) in savings.

-China's second-largest telecom equipment maker ZTE Corp issued a profit warning in January.
-Huawei Technologies Co Ltd, the world's No.2 telecom equipment maker, bounced back from a disappointing 2011 with a 33 percent rise in net profit for 2012.
+China's second-largest telecom equipment maker ZTE Corp (0763.HK) issued a profit warning in January.
+Huawei Technologies Co Ltd HWT.UL, the world's No.2 telecom equipment maker, bounced back from a disappointing 2011 with a 33 percent rise in net profit for 2012.